sibonile/ANIN-Handbook/docs/Installation.md

 cd \ANIN-drought-indices
 ```
 ## Create a Virtual Environment with Python
-To avoid any system conflicts when running the tools, create a virtual environment in your working folder by running the following prompts:
+Users with software dependent on older Python versions, like ArcGIS, may encounter issues in Command Prompt.
+To avoid conflicts when running ANIN tools, create a virtual environment in your working folder by executing the following commands:

 ```
 python -m venv venv
 ```
 !!!
 Tip
-    If you get an error when creating the virtual environment, adjust the prompt to point to the location of the latest version of the Python you installed.
+    If you encounter an error when creating the virtual environment, Command Prompt might be calling an older version of Python.
+To fix this, modify the command to point to the latest version by replacing `python` with the full path to the `python.exe` file from your recent installation.
 It should look like this:
     ```
     path/to/where/python/is/installed/python.exe -m venv venv
     ```

 Once the virtual environment is created, we can activate it.
 ```
 venv\Scripts\activate.bat